Raku/intellij-ide-plugin/perl6-idea-plugin/docs/test-plan.md

 ##### How to use this test plan

-Currently, the testing environments are GNU/Linux and Windows, as there are no access to an OSX machine.
+Currently, the testing environments are GNU/Linux, Windows and OSX.

-Considering we are having 2 editions and 2 operating systems to test with (potentially 3), it makes us 4 test runs in total.
+Considering we are having 2 editions and 3 operating systems to test with, it makes us 6 test runs in total.

-As we have automatic tests for large chunks of functionality, this manual test plan focuses on not repeatedly testing components that were tested automatically, but to cover areas where we lack proper automated testing: OS integration, UI components, components that are hard to test like `META6.json` changes listener.
+As we have automatic tests for large chunks of functionality, this manual test plan focuses on not repeatedly testing components that were tested automatically, but on covering areas where we lack proper automated testing: OS integration, UI components, components that are hard to test like `META6.json` changes listener.

 However, to ensure that components tested were loaded in the first place, this suite contains test cases of sort "Check an unknown variable annotator to work".

-Tests that involve file creation _must_ be checked on both GNU/Linux and Windows due to changes in path handling etc.
+Tests that involve file creation _must_ be checked on all operating systems due to changes in path handling etc.

 Tests that check work of internal components such as code structure handler,